cewing/training.gotg/source/basic_plone_development.rst

         self.assertTrue(pid in installed,
                         'package appears not to have been installed')

-* We are using the ``portal_quickinstaller`` tool, which is roughly equivalent to the *Add-ons* control panel
+.. class:: smaller

-* We are asking this tool to provide a list of installed packages
+* We use the ``portal_quickinstaller`` tool, which powers the *Add-ons* control panel

-* We are checking to see if our package is in that list
+* We ask this tool to provide a list of installed packages and check for ours

-* If it isn't, we provide a message to let the tester know what went wrong
+* If it isn't there, we provide a message to let the tester know what went wrong

 Writing Your Own Test
 ---------------------